sonic-net/DASH/test/docs/dash-saichallenger-testbed.md

 # SAI Challenger Test Framework for DASH
 ## Overview
 This framework supports both virtual testing of SW switches/devices at "CPU speeds" as well as physical Device Under Test (DUT) testing with HW traffic generators up to full line rate.
-A number of components have been enhanced and/or integrated to provide a powerful and convenient test framework for DASH devices, or even tradtional SONiC devices.
+A number of components have been enhanced and/or integrated to provide a powerful and convenient test framework for DASH devices, or even traditional SONiC devices.

 * [SAI Challenger](https://github.com/opencomputeproject/SAI-Challenger) - Based on [Pytest](https://pytest.org/),  it was originally created to test [SAI](https://github.com/opencomputeproject/SAI)-based devices using [sai-redis](https://github.com/sonic-net/sonic-sairedis) and was meant for SONiC-powered network switches.
 It has since been enhanced to test devices with large-scale configurations and multiple configuration APIs, by adding the following features:
   *  Data-driven configuration schema to allow clean and easily-scalable test vectors without having to learn or write low-level RPCs (e.g. sai-thrift)